 Scotland odds: To win Euro 2020, how far will they go, top scorer and more

-Steve Clarke has guided Scotland to their first major tournament since 1998, but just how far can the Scots go this summer at Euro 2020.
+Steve Clarke has guided Scotland to their first major tournament since 1998.

-Scotland secured their spot at the competition after beating Serbia on penalties in their play off clash after 120 minutes of football left the two nations tied at 1-1.
+The Scots secured their spot at the competition after beating Serbia on penalties in their play-off clash after 120 minutes of football left the two nations tied at 1-1.

 But just how far can they go in the competition this summer having been drawn in a difficult group alongside their bitter rivals, England?